 High pressure laminate (HPL) is a modern building material formed as flat panel, made from layers of kraft paper impregnated with Phenolic resins (a layer of printed décor paper is placed on top of the kraft paper before pressing).
 The resulting sandwich is fused together under heat and pressure (more than 1,000 PSI) to create the finished product.

 The popularity and versatility of HPL makes it an increasingly popular product with architects and designers, as a exterior cladding solution.
-HPL from either Trespa or FunderMax offer a broad choice of colours & decor finishes.
-The ease by which panels can be fabricated to suit a projects particular aesthetic, means architects and designers are able to create unique building design at a price point to suit most budgets.
+HPL from FunderMax offer a broad choice of colours & decor finishes.
+The ease by which panels can be fabricated to suit a projects particular aesthetic, means architects and designers are able to create a unique building design at a price point to suit most budgets.

 HPL manufacturers have been working on increasing their range of surfaces & finishes, which is why FunderMax invest heavily in providing sophisticated visual and tactile experiences through its surfaces.